STAR METRICS® is a federal effort to create a repository of data and tools that will be useful to assess the impact of federal R&D investments.

 - U.S. Department of Veterans Affairs (VA)

-For agencies using the NIH′s IMPAC II Reporting DataBase (IRDB), AHRQ, CDC, FDA, and NIH, Federal RePORTER also includes links to publications citing support from projects in the IRDB.
+For agencies using the NIH′s IMPAC II Reporting DataBase (IRDB), AHRQ, CDC, FDA, VA, and NIH, Federal RePORTER also includes links to publications citing support from projects in the IRDB.

 The comprehensiveness of all these databases varies, as does the quality of the linkages formed among them.
 We continue to enhance the quality of data available in Federal RePORTER and promote greater linkages to other datasets.